Does Homeowners Insurance Go Up After a Claim?

 Mitigating the Impact on Your Insurance Premiums

-Consider the Cost of a Claim: Prior to filing a claim, assess the damage and consider whether it exceeds your deductible by a substantial amount.
+Consider the Cost of a Claim: Before filing a claim, it helps to compare the repair cost against your deductible and consider the pros and cons of filing a homeowners insurance claim based on your situation.
 If the cost to repair the damage happens to be close to or less than your deductible, it may be more economical to pay out of pocket.

-Maintain Your Home: Regular maintenance and timely repairs may prevent the types of damage which lead to claims.
+Maintain Your Home: Consistent maintenance reduces the likelihood of preventable claims, particularly those related to water damage or system failures.
 This proactive approach may keep your claims history favorable and premiums low.

-Increase Your Deductible: Opting for a higher deductible may reduce your premium.
-Paying a higher premium also decreases the likelihood of filing small claims, as you’ll be covering more of the initial costs yourself.
+Increase Your Deductible: Choosing a higher deductible can lower your premium and naturally reduces the likelihood of filing smaller claims, since more of the initial cost is handled out of pocket.

 Ask About Discounts: Many insurers will offer discounts for home improvements which reduce the risk of damage or theft, such as security systems, updated plumbing, or electrical systems.
 These discounts can offset premium increases largely due to keeping your home safe and secure.